University quality framework

 Regulations and codes of practice are considered and approved via the academic governance structure.
 The senior University committee with responsibility for academic standards and quality is Senate.
-Committees with quality assurance responsibilities reporting to Senate are the University Learning and Teaching Committee (ULTC), the Student Progression and Awards Board (SPAB) and the University Research Degrees Committee (URDC).
+Committees with quality assurance responsibilities reporting to Senate are the University Education Committee (UEC), the Senate Progression and Conferment Executive (SPACE) and the University Research Degrees Committee (URDC).
 Terms of reference for Senate Sub-committees and the substructure below that are available in the Code of practice for academic governance.

-The University Learning and Teaching Committee has responsibility for considering and formulating University policy and strategy relating to the development, evaluation, quality assurance and enhancement of teaching and learning.
+The University Education Committee (UEC) has responsibility for considering and formulating University policy and strategy relating to the development, evaluation, quality assurance and enhancement of teaching and learning.

-The Student Progression and Awards Board (SPAB) is responsible, on behalf of Senate, for agreeing the award of degrees, diplomas and certificates attained on completion of taught programmes of study and for considering decisions on the progress and assessment of students.
+The Senate Progression and Conferment Executive (SPACE) is responsible, on behalf of Senate, for agreeing the award of degrees, diplomas and certificates attained on completion of taught programmes of study and for considering decisions on the progress and assessment of students.

-The University is structured into three faculties each led by an Executive Dean who is the locus of responsibility for academic quality and standards.
+The University is structured into three faculties each led by an Executive Dean and Pro Vice-Chancellor who is the locus of responsibility for academic quality and standards.
 The internal structures of faculties vary but each is comprised of a number of departments, divisions, schools and research centres.

 Further information is set out in the Roles and responsibilities for faculty staff involved in learning, teaching and postgraduate research student support.